How to Market Books on Amazon and Elsewhere on a Limited Budget (Book Marketing Basics)

 Whether or not you’re investing in learning or in working with a book marketing coach, you need a plan.
 Without a plan, you may deplete your budget rapidly and get nowhere.

-As part of my coaching services, I offer book marketing plans tailor-made to your book and your situation.
+As part of my book coaching services, I offer book marketing plans tailor-made to your book and your situation.

 And you can only go so far if your book isn’t something that people actually want to buy.
 You can only go so far if you’re not speaking to your ideal reader.
 And you can only go so far if you’re not consistently showing up online and wherever your readers are likely to find you.
 And you can only go so far with an underwhelming presence on Amazon.